NVIDIA/gdrcopy/README.md

 The device driver requires CUDA >= 5.0.
 The library and tests require CUDA >= 6.0 and/or display driver >= 331.14.

+The _sanity_ test requires check >= 0.9.8 and subunit >= 1.2.0.
+The development
+packages are also needed for compilation.

 Developed and tested on RH6.x.
 The only supported architecture is Linux x86_64 so far.